 When we talk about "hotter" and "colder" we are talking only of the plug's ability to retain enough heat to keep itself clean.
-We are *not* talking about the spark.
+We are not talking about the spark.
 A spark plug has to fight off deposits and it does so by burning them off.
 The amount of heat necessary to do this is pretty much the same from one plug to another.
-What changes is how much heat is transferred from the plug -- virtually the hottest point in the engine -- to the rest of the engine.
+What changes is how much heat is transferred from the plug--the hottest point in the engine--to the rest of the engine.
 Thus a hotter plug is one whose heat conductivity is slower (through a longer heat path) while a colder plug is one whose conductivity is faster (a shorter heat path).
 The spark plug is properly matched to the engine when it retains just the amount of heat it needs to ward off carbon deposits, and no more.
 In fact not only is more heat useless, it is harmful as it can quickly lead to plug overheating and hence, preignition.
-So when someone says a plug has a "hotter spark," this is colloquialism for a larger spark, or a higher voltage spark, and has nothing to do with the plug's heat range, which is an entirely different thing altogether.
+So when someone says a plug has a "hotter spark," this is colloquialism for a larger spark, or a higher voltage spark, and has nothing to do with the plug's heat range, which is a different thing altogether.

 Elsewhere I have written about reading spark plugs, but suffice to say at this point it is not the science many believe it is, at least under average conditions.
-Sigh.
-Another user forum fallacy.
+Another forum fallacy.
 And once you have sand-blasted plugs, you can forget all about reading them.
 In fact, plugs should never be sand-blasted, despite what many schools continue to teach.
 Not only does sand-blasting make carbon adhere easier, it also changes the plug's heat range, is too aggressive on modern plugs' delicate fine wire electrodes, and the abrasive can and will stick inside the plug's cavities to come out later inside the cylinder.
 All around not a good practice.

 Resistor Plugs, Wires, and Related Issues